RepoDynamics/PyPackIT/docs/website/source/manual/index.md

 :::

-Dive into the user manual for in-depth information on the key concepts of {{pp_meta.name}}, along with detailed explanations of all its features and functionalities.
+The user manual provides in-depth information on the key concepts of {{pp_meta.name}}, along with detailed explanations of all its features and functionalities.
-From step-by-step instructions on setting up {{pp_meta.name}} for the first time and integrating it into your new or existing project, to comprehensive guides on how to use its various features and functionalities in your software development process, the user manual covers everything you need to know to fully leverage {{pp_meta.name}}'s capabilities.
+From step-by-step instructions on setting up {{pp_meta.name}} for the first time and integrating it into your new or existing project, to comprehensive guides on how to use its various features and functionalities in your software development process, this section covers everything you need to know to fully leverage {{pp_meta.name}}'s capabilities.
-Acting as the main reference for new and experienced users alike, this section also provides a full overview of all configurations, metadata, and settings that can be used to fully customize {{pp_meta.name}} to your specific needs.

-The {{ pp_meta.name }} user manual is organized into the following main sections:

 ::::{grid} 1 2 2 2
 :gutter: 3